 But if you're in the minority who like to really push things, ask yourself:

-How can a backpacking tent stand up to all that?
+How can one little tent stand up to all that?

 Ah!
 Exactly what the designers ask themselves, year after year, always trying to improve the tent without adding weight.